-Kate wore the Kiki 'Candy' mini green amethyst and diamond earrings (£1,750), and the Kiki 'Candy' mini green amethyst and diamond pendant necklace set in yellow gold (£1,250).
+Kate wore the KIKI 'Candy' mini green amethyst & diamond earrings (£1,750), and the KIKI 'Candy' mini green amethyst and diamond pendant necklace set in yellow gold (£1,250).

 The Duchess offset the dazzling ensemble with her Gianvito Rossi 'Gianvito 105' Praline Suede Pumps, and Mulberry 'Baywater' clutch.

 Unfortunately I will not be able to cover the remaining events of the royal visit to Northern Ireland as I will be away.
 I will do catch up posts when I return on Tuesday.